faliagas/clparser/README.md

 ## Usage ##
 Compile your program and link it to the appropriate **clparser** library.
 For more details look at the [tutorial](https://github.com/faliagas/clparser/wiki "clparser tutorial").

+## Contact Information ##
+For bug reports, feature requests, improvement suggestions and comments, please contact the author at apostol.faliagas@gmail.com.